How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 Customers can type full sentences like "red leather jacket under $200 in medium" and the search bar understands what they mean:

 Filters activate automatically and the product grid updates.
-It even handles typos — "blek jacket" still matches "black jacket."
+It also handles typos. "blek jacket" still matches "black jacket."

 A natural language query parsed into filters automatically.

-Go to WooCommerce → FilterKit Analytics to see your data.
-Analytics start collecting automatically when the plugin is activated — give it 24–48 hours of real customer traffic to build up meaningful numbers.
+Go to WooCommerce, FilterKit Analytics to see your data.
+Analytics start collecting automatically when the plugin is activated.
+Give it 24 to 48 hours of real customer traffic to build up useful numbers.

 The dashboard has 7 tabs: